 May 22, 2025•2 min read

 The maximum size of a message in RabbitMQ is not defined by the protocol, but by the implementation.
-Unfortunately, this value is not well documented and has changed a lot over time, so we made this short article to summarize the current state of affairs.
+Unfortunately, this value is not well documented and has changed a lot over the years.
+We made this short article to summarize the current state of affairs.

 Typically, when encoding a string in UTF8, each ASCII character takes a single byte, so in version 4.0, the maximum number of characters in a message is 16,777,216 characters.
 However, some non-ASCII characters take more space, for instance accents or emojis.
 In this case, the maximum number of characters in a message can be lower since some characters take up more space.